albirrkarim/laravel-react-starter-kit-pro/README.md

 ### Philosophy

-Make it simple, easy to learn and teach to your teams, real production case.
+Make it simple, easy to learn and teach to your teams, real production case, and efficient labour cost.

 ### Integration